primihub/community/README.md

 Welcome to the PrimiHub community!

-Any kind or size of the contribution is valuable.
-No matter if you're good at data privacy protect technology or not.
-You could always find a grow path.
-We have many varieties of open-source projects.
-Please feel free to look at the following table:
+We value any kind or size of the contribution.
+If you find a typo in the documentation, or have made improvements, do not hesitate to submit a GitHub pull request.
+We have many open-source projects.
+Please feel free to look at the following table.

 | Name | Description | Skills |
 |---|---|---|